vkhazin/fe-intro-courseware/html-intro/lab-attributes.md

 * Above the table with the game rules add a new element: [img](https://www.w3schools.com/tags/tag_img.asp)
 * If you were to `run` your changes now the `img` element won't display anything on its own
 * We need to add [src](https://www.w3schools.com/tags/att_src.asp) attribute to the image element in order for it to display an image
-* Add a value for the src attribute: [https://www.thecradleofhumankind.net/assets/images/donate-bg.png](https://www.thecradleofhumankind.net/assets/images/donate-bg.png)
+* Add a URL for the src attribute: [https://www.thecradleofhumankind.net/assets/images/donate-bg.png](https://www.thecradleofhumankind.net/assets/images/donate-bg.png)
-* Consult the syntax using online reference: [https://www.w3schools.com/tags/att\_img\_src.asp](https://www.w3schools.com/tags/att_img_src.asp)
+* Consult the online reference: [https://www.w3schools.com/tags/att\_img\_src.asp](https://www.w3schools.com/tags/att_img_src.asp) for details
 * `run` your changes to confirm the image is showing as expected
-* The image likely shown left aligned
+* The image will be shown left aligned
-* In order to show it in the centre of the page, we can make use of an align attribute, but img element does not really work with it
+* In order to show it in the centre of the page, we will make use of an align attribute
+* Unfortunately, `img` element does not support the `align` attribute
 * A common solution when an element does not support the desired attribute is to place the element inside another element
 * [div](https://www.w3schools.com/tags/att_div_align.asp) element is commonly used for such purpose: add `<div>` before `img` opening tag and `</div>` after `img` closing tag
 * Add `align` attribute to the `div` element with value `center`: